 At the department we conduct research to better the understanding of the mechanisms behind ecological changes and the effects on ecosystems.
 We improve assessment methods and develop tools for improving the management of freshwater ecosystems.

-- What are the effects of large-scale, climate-mediated oligotrophication on the food webs of Arctic and alpine lakes?
+- Effects of large-scale, climate-mediated oligotrophication on the food webs of Arctic and alpine lakes